John-bju/SIL-translation-test/README.md

 The workflow will produce two types of outputs.
 First, it will generate all the translated files and add them to the "translations" branch.
 The user has the option to merge the translations branch into the main branch if they want the new documents to be easily accessible.

 The second output is a .zip artifact composed of PDFs from both English and non-English languages.
 This can be found by going to the workflow and clicking the "Summary" button.

-# Conclusion
-I promise you I will finish this one day.